 On paper this makes no sense, I realize that, but to me it makes perfect sense.
 Thinking back to the moment years ago, where I said ‘Stop!’
 The recovery period following that day, felt as if I was going backwards, knowing that it was a necessary feeling and all part of the process.
 After a few ‘stable’ years, I could tell that I was putting my life on hold.
 Then finally last year, after I came back from Boston and New York, I took huge leaps forward.
 Taking charge again and changing things up entirely.

-Now that this unease has been subsidized and I have sort of sunk into my current state of mind, I feel like the reverse bit is going back to my youthful self and the forward part is to continue this feeling of calmness and the utter sense of freedom.
+Now that this unease has been subsided and I have sort of sunk into my current state of mind, I feel like the reverse bit is going back to my youthful self and the forward part is to continue this feeling of calmness and the utter sense of freedom.
 Paying it forward as I go along.

 How cool is it to go forward in reverse… .that sense of control (as it is your choice to drive in that direction) but at the same time the adrenaline or not knowing, going with the flow and stepping out of your comfort zone.